European Momentum for Mainstreaming Telemedicine Deployment in Daily Practice

 Working together, they drafted, tested, and finalised a Blueprint for telemedicine deployment that offered guidance to anybody who sought to move telemedicine from an idea or a pilot to daily practice.

 EHTEL was the coordinator of this project.

 Towards the future

 EHTEL Members continue to be interested in the scaling-up of telemedicine activities, from pilots to daily practices.
-TUD (Dresden, Germany) has a PhD candidate investigating maturity models relevant to telemedicine were investigated.
+At TUD (Dresden, Germany) maturity models relevant to telemedicine were investigated.
 As part of a PhD thesis, a new maturity model focussing on the readiness of communities was developed – the Telemedicine Community Readiness Model (TCRM).
 It is ready to be applied as a tool on a separate website.

 The project approach is also broadly of use in relation to other areas of digital health such as integrated care (see the SCIROCCO and SCIROCCOExchange projects).

 This project was co-funded by the European Commission under the ICT Policy Support Programme